yarohtar/cam-maths-notes-obsidian/README.md

 You should be good to go.

+If you're prompted to install plugins, they aren't essential, but a few files will not display correctly without them

 ## How to navigate
 In the top right corner, you can switch between reading and editing modes.